zio/zio-quill/SLICK.md

 Quill is referred as a Language Integrated Query library to match the available publications on the subject.
 The paper ["Language-integrated query using comprehension syntax: state of the art, open problems, and work in progress"](http://research.microsoft.com/en-us/events/dcp2014/cheney.pdf) has an overview with some of the available implementations of language integrated queries.

-## Generality ##

-Quill's core is designed to support multiple query languages, not only SQL, and support multiple execution mechanisms.
-The current version has SQL support using [async drivers](https://github.com/mauricio/postgresql-async), [finagle](https://github.com/twitter/finagle/tree/develop/finagle-mysql) and [jdbc](https://en.wikipedia.org/wiki/Java_Database_Connectivity).

-Slick is coupled to SQL and JDBC.
-The are github issues requesting support for other query languages and drivers, but there is no considerable progress on this matter.

 ## QDSL versus EDSL ##

 Quill's DSL is a macro-based quotation mechanism, allowing usage of Scala types and operators directly.
 Please refer to the paper ["Everything old is new again: Quoted Domain Specific Languages"](http://homepages.inf.ed.ac.uk/wadler/papers/qdsl/qdsl.pdf) for more details.
 On the other hand, Slick provides a DSL that requires lifting of types and operations to the DSL counterparts at runtime.
 Example: